Tones and I: 2019–2020: "Dance Monkey" and The Kids Are Coming

 In May 2019, Tones performed at the Big Pineapple Music Festival and opened Splendour in the Grass 2019 as the Triple J Unearthed Splendour in the Grass competition winner, where she broke the record for the biggest crowd of an opening set.
 In July, she released a third single, "Never Seen the Rain" and followed with her six-track debut extended play, The Kids Are Coming on 30 August 2019.
 In September 2019, Tones and I performed "Dance Monkey" and "The Kids Are Coming" at the AFL Grand Final with an audience of 100,000.
 In January 2020, three of the EP's tracks were listed on the Triple J Hottest 100, 2019: "Dance Monkey" (No. 4), "Never Seen the Rain" (No. 15) and "Johnny Run Away" (No. 26).

 On 1 February 2020, she started her Kids Are Coming World Tour with five Laneway Festival dates in Australia and seven dates in North America.
 Riff Magazine's Rachel Goodman caught her performance in San Francisco in mid-month, "[she] brought a palpable energy to the stage, which concertgoers enthusiastically reciprocated... [and] spoke about busking every day on the streets of Byron Bay in Australia and how she learned to communicate with audiences—and quickly capture people's attention."

 A total of 52 dates were announced for the tour through to July.
 However due to the COVID-19 pandemic local tour dates were rescheduled from April 2021.
 Likewise the artist curtailed her European performances, "I must cut short the rest of my first tour over here, as the majority of the remaining shows have already been cancelled due to government policy and I do not want to subject anyone to making a choice between coming to see me and their health."

-On 7 May 2020 Triple J premiered a new song, "We Can’t Wait to Go Back to a Festival When This Is Over", as part of a COVID-19 self-isolation musical challenge, Quarantune.
+On 7 May 2020, Triple J premiered a new song, "We Can’t Wait to Go Back to a Festival When This Is Over", as part of a COVID-19 self-isolation musical challenge, Quarantune.
 On 20 May, "Dance Monkey" reached 1 billion views on YouTube.
-It won the Grand Prize of the 2019 International Songwriting Competition, which was announced in May 2020.
-Also in the same month the artist appeared on the cover of Rolling Stone (Australia) and was interviewed by its managing editor, Poppy Reid.
+It won the Grand Prize of the prestigious 2019 International Songwriting Competition, which was announced in May 2020.
+Also, in the same month, the artist appeared on the cover of Rolling Stone (Australia) and was interviewed by its managing editor, Poppy Reid.
 Reid had seen her at the Laneway Festival in February, "there's a manic energy and excitement surrounding her at all times... [she] offers a new blueprint for future generations... the possibility of a global career built out of regional Australia, sans a major label... and without a stack of co-writers."